dfernandez79/barman/README.md

 barman
 =======

 _Barman_ is a small library to _brew_ JavaScript objects.
 It allows you to define objects using [single-inheritance], and [traits].

-It's small (2.2k minimized, 1k compressed), and plays nice with other frameworks.
+It's small, 2.2k minimized - 1k compressed, and plays nice with other frameworks.

 Feature tour